Back to Louisiana

 • The official amendment text does not provide specifics about what changes were made by the Senate amendments, making it impossible to describe concrete changes.

-• Increases time limits from thirty and forty-five days to forty-five and sixty days respectively.
+• Increases the time limit from thirty days to forty-five days and then to sixty days in two different places.

 Plain English: SCAHB555 2810 3575 SENATE COMMITTEE AMENDMENTS 2026 Regular Session Amendments proposed by Senate Committee on Commerce, Consumer Protection and International Affairs to Engrossed House Bill No.